 As a result of the rapid changes in firefighting and the administrative duties currently being experienced in the field, academic degrees are being sought by those who have chosen firefighting as a career.
-Idaho State University’s Associate of Science Degree in Fire Service Administration (FSA) strives to enhance a student’s knowledge base as well as to prepare them for organizational leadership positions.
+Idaho State University's Associate of Science/Bachelor of Degree's in Fire Service Administration (FSA) both strives to enhance and expand a student's knowledge base as well as to prepare them for organizational leadership positions.

 - Associate of Science

 At A Glance

 - General education courses do not have to be completed prior to enrollment in FSA courses.

 - Courses do not have to be taken sequentially.

 - All FSA core and non-core courses are taught online.

 - All Fire Services Administration courses will be taught online using Collaborate and Moodle.

 - Students must complete 38 credits of general education courses in order to satisfy the degree requirements.